Burundi: Education

-In 2009, the adult literacy rate in Burundi was estimated to be 67% (73% male and 61% female), with a literacy rate of 77% and 76%, respectively, for men and women between the ages of 15 to 24.
-By 2015, this had increased to 85.6% (88.2% male and 83.1% female).
-Literacy among adult women has increased by 17% since 2002.
-Burundi's literacy rate is relatively low due to low school attendance and because literacy in Kirundi only provides access to materials printed in that language, though it is higher than many other African countries.
+In 2012, the adult literacy rate in Burundi was estimated to be 74.71% for men and women between the ages of 15 and 24, while the youth literacy rate was much higher at 92.58%.
+Burundi has a comparatively high literacy rate to other countries in the region, which is only about 10% lower than the global average.
 Ten percent of Burundian boys are allowed a secondary education.

 Burundi has one public university, University of Burundi.
 There are museums in the cities, such as the Burundi Geological Museum in Bujumbura and the Burundi National Museum and the Burundi Museum of Life in Gitega.

 In 2010 a new elementary school was opened in the small village of Rwoga that is funded by the pupils of Westwood High School, Quebec, Canada.

-As of 2018, Burundi invested the equivalent of 5.1% of its GDP in education.
+As of 2022, Burundi invested the equivalent of 5% of its GDP in education.